 The Division of Mathematics and Sciences offers programs leading to the Bachelor of Science degree in Biology with three options: General Biology, Pre-Professional, and Biology with Teacher Certification.
-Details on the former may be found elsewhere in this Catalogue in the sub-section on the Division of Education and Human Services of the College of Professional Studies section.
-Minors in Biology and Aquaculture are also offered.
+Details on the former may be found elsewhere in this Catalogue in the sub-section on the School of Education of the College of Professional Studies section.
+A minor in Biology is also offered.